Get us in your inbox

 Advertising

-Pay homage to Seneca Village
+6. Pay homage to Seneca Village (year-round)

 Before Central Park was a massive green space connecting the Upper West and Upper East sides, the land served as a community for African American property owners through the mid-19th Century.
-The city then purchased the land and forcibly removed the neighborhood to build Central Park, leading to a 2011 excavation of the site and the installation of historic, informational panels at the former site between 82nd and 89th Streets on the west side of the park.
+The city then purchased the land and forcibly removed its citizens to build Central Park, leading to a 2011 excavation of the site and the installation of historic, informational panels at the former site between 82nd and 89th Streets on the west side of the park.
 The Conservancy also leads tours here to learn more about the lost neighborhood.

 Advertising